Developer(s) – Spearhead Games

 Lifespan – 7/10

 Dependent on the actions the player chooses to take, the game can take there are around 8 to 12 hours to complete, which for a game that has multiple paths, but is essentially non-linear, is fairly impressive; especially for a murder mystery game.
-It’s another reason to me why it is far better than Heavy Rain, since regardless of the different paths that can be taken in Heavy Rain, that game can only be made to last there around 6 hours with each playthrough.
-So for Spearhead Games to have made a longer lasting game on a lower budget is really quite remarkable.
+It’s another reason to me why it is far better than Heavy Rain since regardless of the different paths that can be taken in Heavy Rain, that game can only be made to last there around 6 hours with each playthrough.
+So for Spearhead Games to have made a longer-lasting game on a lower budget is really quite remarkable.

 Storyline – 7/10

 The game’s story follows an entity known as The Harbinger, who has been called upon after the final day of the war-torn world of Urralia to save it from the different battling factions, as well as solving the mystery of the murder of the priestess Vera, and therefore also saving the land from the impending doom being brought upon by an omnipotent beast named Voden.
-The game’s plot in and of itself is extremely well written, with each aspect of the characters stories in conjunction with the mystery at hand all falling into place like perfectly lines up dominoes.
-Each of the four sub-characters have heaps of back-story, and they all play their own important part in the grander scheme of things.
+The game’s plot in and of itself is extremely well written, with each aspect of the character’s stories in conjunction with the mystery at hand all falling into place like perfectly lines up dominoes.
+Each of the four sub-characters has heaps of back-story, and they all play their own important part in the grander scheme of things.

 The only thing that stops this game from getting a higher rating in terms of story is the voice acting.
 Whilst it was easy to take the ploy seriously, I thought the voice actors involved could’ve done better.
 For example, the actor who plays the character of Ludomir seems to swap between a traditional English accent and a Cockney accent, and I found myself really frustrated by this given how well the story is written.
-Also, Patricia Summersett, who played Zelda in Breath of Wild, also has a bit part in the game playing the character if Vera, and essentially recycles the same voice she uses in the former game, which again seems to be a mix of British and North American accents, and it can be hard to take seriously.
+Also, Patricia Summersett, who played Zelda in Breath of The Wild, also has a bit part in the game playing the character of Vera, and essentially recycles the same voice she uses in the former game, which again seems to be a mix of British and North American accents, and it can be hard to take seriously.
 On the other hand, the voice actors who played the character of Indrik and Ratika did a pretty good job, so the voice acting isn’t completely terrible.

 Originality – 8/10

 Though this game may essentially be a collection of different pre-existing video game ideas, they all come together to make one of the best murder mystery games I’ve played in an extraordinarily long time.
-Though many murder mystery games have story before gameplay in an attempt to relay the mystique of the game better, the fact of the matter is that this game proves that the best way to do that is through the gameplay itself.
-The best way to convey mystery through story is with a film in my opinion, which I think the likes of Heavy Rain and Fahrenheit would’ve worked better as.
-But the developers hit the nail on the head with this game in it’s attempt to convey the mystery primarily through gameplay instead.
+Though many murder mystery games have a story before gameplay in an attempt to relay the mystique of the game better, the fact of the matter is that this game proves that the best way to do that is through the gameplay itself.
+The best way to convey mystery through the story is with a film in my opinion, which I think the likes of Heavy Rain and Fahrenheit would’ve worked better as.
+But the developers hit the nail on the head with this game in its attempt to convey the mystery primarily through gameplay instead.

 Overall, Omensight is a solid gaming experience in every aspect, and I would highly recommend any hack and slasher or murder mystery fan to try it.
-The action is intense and game’s story is almost masterful, with many different ways to play throughout, which keeps it fresh, and will have gamers on the edges of their seats.
+The action is intense and the game’s story is almost masterful, with many different ways to play throughout, which keeps it fresh, and will have gamers on the edges of their seats.